Vitalik Buterin Unveils ‘Lean Ethereum’ Roadmap

 Among the most notable elements of this roadmap, the concern for quantum security takes center stage.
 Buterin acknowledges that the quantum threat, which dominates the news this week following the discovery of a $70 billion vulnerability affecting Bitcoin, also concerns Ethereum over the long term.
 The transition to post-quantum digital signatures is explicitly identified as a medium-term priority that the ecosystem must begin preparing for now.

 This strategic announcement comes in a particularly favorable context for Ethereum.
-ETH has surged 12% over seven days, climbing from approximately $1,580 to around $1,773, benefiting from the broader crypto market recovery that was sparked by Bitcoin’s return above the $63,000 level.
+ETH has surged 12% over seven days, benefiting from the broader crypto market recovery that was sparked by Bitcoin’s return above the $63,000 level.
 The ETH/BTC ratio is also showing slight improvement, an encouraging sign that the leading altcoin is progressively regaining market share against Bitcoin after months of underperformance.

 Analyse détaillée réservée aux membres